Introduction

 Balances cost-effectiveness with strategic investment; can lead to long-term savings and value creation.

-When it comes to deciding which model to choose and implement, there are multiple business factors to consider and the pros and cons of each model that you should be aware of.
-Here are the two top parameters for you to keep in mind while selecting the suitable service delivery model:
+When deciding which model to choose and implement, it’s essential to consider various business factors and understand the pros and cons of each option.
+Here are the top two parameters to keep in mind when selecting the most suitable service delivery model:

 1. Business vision